Generalized Rothe diagrams for orthogonal roots: Introduction

-Another motivating example (Theorem \ref{thm:hafpfaf}) is the case where $U=\{\ep_i + \ep_j : 1 \leq i < j < 2k\}$ is a set of $\binom{2k}{2}$ roots of type $D_{2k}$ corresponding to the $2$-subsets of the set $[2k]:=\{1, 2, \ldots, 2k\}$.
-Here, the set $\Omega_U$ corresponds to the set of perfect matchings of the set $[2k]$, and a pair $\{a, b\}$ (where $1 \leq a < b \leq 2k$) is a residue of $R \in \Omega_U$ if and only if we have both $\tau(a) > b$ and $\tau(b) > a$, where $\tau$ is the fixed point free involution corresponding to the perfect matching.
-The residues in this case are the Rothe diagrams of fixed point free involutions as defined by Hamaker--Marberg--Pawlowski \cite[(3.3)]{hamaker18}, the level function is a well-known statistic on perfect matchings, and the quantum Hafnian is precisely the $q$-Hafnian defined by Jing--Zhang \cite{jing16}.
-Specializing $q$ to $-q$ gives the quantum Pfaffian defined by Strickland \cite{strickland96}, and specializing $q$ to $+1$ and to $-1$ gives the Hafnian and Pfaffian of a matrix, respectively.
-Recall that the Pfaffian, $\pf(A)$, of a skew-symmetric $2k \times 2k$ matrix $A$ is a polynomial in the entries of $A$ with the property that $(\pf(A))^2 = \det(A)$.
+\begin{enumerate} \item For $\Gamma=D_{2k} (k\ge 2)$ and $U=\{\ep_i + \ep_{k+j} : 1 \leq i, j \leq k\}$, we can identify each root $\ep_i+\ep_{k+j}\in U$ with the position $(i,j)$ on a $k\times k$ grid.
+In this case, each set $R\in \Omega_U$ corresponds to a configuration of $k$ nonattacking rooks, or equivalently, to a permutation $\tau$ in the symmetric group $S_k$.
+The set $\res_U(R)$ can be naturally identified with a well-studied object known as the Rothe diagram associated to $\tau$ (see Figure \ref{fig:rothe_A} and Remark \ref{rmk:biset} (i)), the level $\rho(R)$ is the Coxeter length of $\tau$ (equivalently, the number of inversions of $\tau$), and the generalized quantum Hafnian $\qhf(U)$ recovers the $q$-permanent of a $k \times k$ matrix $A$.
+Specializing $q$ to $-q$ in $\qhf(U)$ gives the $q$-determinant of $A$.
+This is one of our motivating examples, and is studied in detail in Section \ref{sec:motexa}; see Theorem \ref{thm:perdet}.

-The two examples just mentioned have the additional property that the level function $\lht$ endows $\Omega_U$ with the structure of a quasiparabolic set in the sense of Rains--Vazirani \cite{rains13}.
-This equips $\Omega_U$ with a $W_I$-action for some standard parabolic subgroup $W_I$ of the Weyl group $W$, and with a graded partial order whose rank function is $\lht$.
-In the first example, this produces the Bruhat order on $S_k$.
+\item For $\Gamma=D_{2k} (k\ge 2)$ and $U=\{\ep_i + \ep_j : 1 \leq i < j \leq 2k\}$, the set $\Omega_U$ corresponds to the set of perfect matchings of the set $\{1,2,\dots, 2k\}$ and also to the fixed-point-free involutions of the symmetric group $S_{2k}$.
+The generalized Rothe diagrams in this case recover the Rothe diagrams of fixed-point-free involutions as defined by Hamaker--Marberg--Pawlowski \cite[(3.3)]{hamaker18}, and the generalized quantum Hafnian is precisely the $q$-Hafnian defined by Jing--Zhang \cite{jing16}.
+Specializing $q$ to $-q$ gives the quantum Pfaffian defined by Strickland \cite{strickland96}.
+This is another motivating example that we treat in Section \ref{sec:motexa}; see Theorem \ref{thm:hafpfaf}.